-In the heart of Colorado's San Juan Mountains, perched just above Telluride's famous box canyon, sits the Toward Mountain Vilage Surrounded by the highest concentration of 13- and 14.000-foot peaks in North America, Mountain Vilage is connected to the heart of Telluride via one the most scenic gondols rides in the country.
-The town serves as the base of Telluride SIA Resort which, with more than 2,000 skiable acres if the riskers of all levels, won OnTheSnow's Best Terrain for 2023.
-If you're wondering where to look for world-class ski-in, ski-out access, Mountain Vilage is your answer.
+In the heart of Colorado's San Juan Mountains, perched just above Telluride's famous box canyon, sits the Town of Mountain Village.
+Surrounded by the highest concentration of 13- and 14,000-foot peaks in North America, Mountain Village is connected to the heart of Telluride via one of the most scenic gondols rides in the country.
+The town serves as the base of Telluride Ski Resort which, with more than 2,000 skiable acres fit for skiers of all levels, won On The Snow's Best Terrain for 2023.
+If you're wondering where to look for world-dass ski-in, ski-out access, Mountain Village is your answer.